idealogica/good-view/readme.md

 ## 1. What is GoodView?

-It is a simple view implementation.
+It is a simple MVC view implementation.
 By default GoodView uses PHP as template engine but it can be adapted to use any.
 It supports PSR-7 stream rendering so it can be easily used in HTTP middleware.
 GoodView supports nested views and layout views.